NCAR/DART/models/clm/readme.rst

 The *model_interpolate* function in DART achieves efficiency by interpolating all the ensemble members at the same time.
 This gives rise to some challenging problems when interpolating values for variables with with changing numbers of active layers.
-Some ensemble members may only have 2 active snow layers, some may have 3 ... this is an untenable situation when asked for the snow temperature or water content in layer 3, for example.
+For example, some ensemble members may only have 2 active snow layers, some may have 3.
+This is an untenable situation when asked for the snow temperature or water content in layer 3, for example.
 Consequently - *model_interpolate* will fail and return an error code - the forward operator will fail - and the observation is rejected and the DART QC is marked as such.
 Be aware.